Fire Fighting Technologies Student

 • Rope rescue tower

-• Western Canada’s only 11-car train derailment training prop
+• Western Canada’s only 11-car train derailment prop

-• Safety and communications
+• Safety and communication

 • Fire ground accountability

-• Water supplies
+• Water supplies and hose handling

-• Ground ladders
+• Ground ladders and hoisting equipment

-• Forcible entry
+• Forcible entry and tools

-• Search and rescue, firefighter survival
+• Search, rescue, and firefighter survival

 What You Need to Graduate